Letter of Authorization Apostille – Legalization – Authentication | Call +1 (415) 655-9455

 How do I get my letter of authorization apostilled or authenticated?

 Pricing varies depending on what country it’s going to, your location, the turnaround time needed, and the shipping destination.
-For a quick price quote, send an email to [email protected] with the following information:
+In order to get a quick price quote, email [email protected] with the following information:

 • Your name, address, and phone number